Family Law Mediation

 One of the most significant exceptions is in cases involving domestic violence.

-This is one instance in which a family dispute resolution practitioner would determine it inappropriate to begin or to continue family dispute resolution sessions.
+This is one instance in which a family law mediator would determine it inappropriate to begin or to continue family law mediation sessions.

 If the court determines that there has been child abuse or family violence by a party, or that there is a risk of child abuse or family violence by a party should the court application be delayed, the application will be exempt from the requirement to obtain a certificate.